 Everyone goes wild when it’s PSL season – but have you tried pumpkin hummus?
-This recipe is quick and easy and you could be enjoying this cool weather hummus in less than 5 minutes!
+This pumpkin hummus recipe is quick, easy, and you could be enjoying this cool weather hummus in less than 5 minutes!
+And with just a handful of easy to find ingredients, nothing is coming between you and this dreamy fall hummus.

 OK, so I know not everyone loves pumpkin spice in their coffee, tea, or ice cream – but there really is just something about pumpkins for fall.
 They invoke a certain warmth and memories of being in the pumpkin patch as a kid!
 So I’m bringing all that fall flavor to the table with a large bowl of freshly made pumpkin hummus.